- Body scales absent.

 - Head with 7 + 7 or more eyes, postantennal organ absent.

 There are five species on the UK checklist but only two are commonly encountered:

 One of the commonest springtails in Britain, reaching ~4mm.
 Key feature: dorsal surface of abd3 fully pigmented (this can be important in preserved specimens).

 Juvenile (<6 antennal segments):

 Orchesella villosa "Shaggy Springtail"

 Common and widespread, one of the largest springtails reaching ~5mm length.
-Pigmentation patterns on the body are variable but the basal segments of the antennae are dark.
+Pigmentation patterns on the body in patches and are variable but ant2-ant4 mostly dark(c.f.
+O. cincta).
 Long, backward curved macrosetae on abdomen (although these can be lost):